+Are you ready to try some of the best food in Jamaica?
 Jamaica has many unique food dishes, and many who try traditional Jamaica food will likely add several of these dishes to their favorites.
-Tasty, spicy, and flavorful, the exotic mix of influences found in Jamaican staple foods makes for an intriguing foodie experience.
+Food in Jamaica is tasty, spicy, and flavorful, the exotic mix of influences found in Jamaican staple foods makes for an intriguing foodie experience.

-However, there are some dishes that may seem unusual or strange to a first time visitor.
-But even the most unique dish has its own place in Jamaica’s proud culinary history, and deserve to be recognized as an important part of authentic Jamaican culture.
+However, there are some Jamaican food dishes that may seem unusual or strange to a first time visitor.
+But even the most unique dish has its own place in Jamaica’s proud culinary history, and deserve to be recognized as an important part of authentic Jamaican food culture.

 Many European, African and Asian threads flow through the taste sensations found in Jamaica food, due to its long colonial history.
 Add to that the tropical climate and the local crop foods indigenous to the island, and the traditional Jamaican food list becomes a culinary adventure like no other.

 If you’re lucky enough to find yourself in this vibrant, yet idyllic island, here’s all the traditional Jamaican food you should add to your plate.

 Traditional Food in Jamaica: What do Jamaicans Eat and Drink?

 To understand traditional food in Jamaica, it’s useful to look at the common ingredients.

 Probably the most popular item on many Jamaican food menus – that may seem uncommon elsewhere – is goat meat.
 In other parts of the world beef or pork is the common meat, but in Jamaica, goat meat is regularly found in many traditional Jamaican food dishes.